Foster Care Title IV-E

 Fiscal Year 2018 52 states (including the District of Columbia and Puerto Rico) and 9 tribes received grant awards in FY 218.
 Training and technical assistance grants were awarded to three tribes for program developmental activities.

-Fiscal Year 2019 It is anticipated that a total of 52 States (including the District of Columbia and Puerto Rico) and seven tribes will receive grant awards.
-Training and technical assistance grants are also expected to be provided to four tribes for program development activities.
+Fiscal Year 2019 52 states (including the District of Columbia and Puerto Rico) and 10 tribes received grant awards in FY 2019.
+Training and technical assistance grants were awarded to four tribes for program development activities.

 Authorization